nezort11/nezort11/README.md

 <h2 align="center">I develop Python/Django apps 💻</h2>

----

-I'am interested in Backend ⚙️ but sometimes also do Frontend 🖼 and DevOps 📦.
+My main interest is back-end ⚙️ but sometimes also do front-end 🖼 and DevOps 📦.

 ## 🛠 Currently I am working on

-- Q/A product ranking API
+- (RankRise)[rankrise]: Q/A product ranking API

 ## 🌟 Technologies